CVS Pharmacy: 2012–present: Acquisitions and conversion to CVS Health

-In 2012 CVS Caremark received 59 percent of Rhode Island's tax credits.
+In 2012, CVS Caremark received 59 percent of Rhode Island's tax credits.

 On July 14, 2014, it was announced that CVS Caremark would acquire the Miami-based Navarro Discount Pharmacies when the deal closes, the 33 stores will remain untouched and will stay under the Navarro name.

 On September 3, 2014, CVS Caremark changed its name to CVS Health and announced that it would stop selling tobacco products.

 On October 25, 2014, CVS Health disabled near field communication NFC payments, disallowing customers from using Apple Pay or Google Wallet payment methods.
 A reason was not immediately given.
 Analysts suggested that it was a way to favor the MCX system, which was still under development, and of which CVS was a founding member.
 They eventually re-enabled NFC on their registers after the MCX system failed to take off.

+In 2015, CVS Pharmacy opened a subsidiary pharmaceutical chain, known as CVS Pharmacy y más, specifically aimed at attracting Hispanic shoppers.
+The first stores were launched in Florida and have since expanded to California, Puerto Rico, Texas, and New Jersey.

 On May 21, 2015, it was announced that CVS Health would acquire Omnicare, Inc. the leading provider of pharmacy services to long-term care facilities, for $98.00 per share in cash, for a total enterprise value of approximately $12.7 billion, which includes approximately $2.3 billion in debt.
 The transaction was expected to close near the end of 2015.

 On June 15, 2015, CVS Health announced its agreement to acquire Target Corporation's pharmacy and retail clinic businesses.
 The deal expanded CVS to new markets in Seattle, Denver, Portland and Salt Lake City.
 The acquisition includes more than 1,660 pharmacies in 47 states.
 CVS will operate them through a store-within-a-store format.
 Target's nearly 80 clinic locations will be rebranded as MinuteClinic, and CVS plans to open up to 20 new clinics in their stores within three years.
 CVS started rebranding the pharmacies within the Target stores on February 3, 2016.

-In December 2017 CVS Health announced a deal to acquire Aetna.
+In December 2017, CVS Health announced a deal to acquire Aetna.
 On October 10, 2018, CVS Health received approval from the United States Department of Justice to acquire Aetna, for $69 billion.

 CVS announced it would close 46 "underperforming stores" in 2019, and a further 22 in 2020, without disclosing their locations.

-In May 2020 CVS Health announced a partnership with New York Gov. Andrew Cuomo to more than 60 CVS pharmacies that will conduct 50 or more COVID-19 tests per day.
+In May 2020, CVS Health announced a partnership with New York Gov. Andrew Cuomo to more than 60 CVS pharmacies that will conduct 50 or more COVID-19 tests per day.
 The New York partnership comes within days of CVS's disclosure that it was going to dramatically ramp up COVID-19 testing by processing up to 1.5 million tests every month.

 In November 2021, CVS announced it would be closing approximately 900 stores over the next 3 years due to declining sales in underperforming and failing stores.